tink-ab/tink-link-ios/README.md

 - [Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app)
 - [Allowing Apps and Websites to Link to Your Content](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content)

+# Tink Link UI iOS

 ## Customization

+You can only customize the appearance of Tink Link UI.
 To configure colors or fonts, you can update `Appearance.provider`.
 This needs to be done before initializing the `TinkLinkViewController`.

 ### Colors